oceanzhang88/MigrationViz/index.md

 We can also see there is movement from the West to the South West and Midwest, the two regions that are closest to it.
 Overall, we can actually see this trend for most regions except for the South East.
 Most of the largest influxes for each region come from a neighboring region.
 The one exception is the large influx to the West from the South East and the overall uniform influx for the Southeastern region.

 Next, we can also just look at the general year over year change for each region to see how things may have changed with time.
+The graphs below show the region trends, but also the trends for states within a selected region.
+To select a region, click on the line in the graph.

 <iframe seamless frameborder="0" src="https://public.tableau.com/views/RegionalStatePopulationChanges/Regionandchanges?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link&:showVizHome=no&:embed=true" width = '1100' height = '850' scrolling='yes' style="display: block; margin: auto;"></iframe>

-Looking at the year over year percent change of each region from 2011-2022 in the graph, we can quickly see that between 2020-2021, there were no changes likely due to the COVID lockdown.
-The second most notable thing is highlighted in the year to year percent change values for the North Eastern region of the US.
+Looking at the year over year percent change of each region from 2011-2022 in the graph, we can quickly see that between 2020-2021, there were almost no changes from the way we calculated 2020 values.
+The most notable thing is highlighted in the year to year percent change values for the North Eastern region of the US.
 From the graph, it is easy to see that there was a large increase from 2019 to 2020.
 Then the COVID lockdown happens.
 About a year after, we can see a drastic decrease in this region.

 Similarly, we can see this trend for midwestern and western states although to a lesser degree.
-When looking at the graph for midwestern states, surprisingly, there is a comparable peak in 2013, and upon further investigation for the percent changes for the states in the region, we can see that North Dakota had a large spike in growth that year.
+When looking at the graph for midwestern states, surprisingly, there is a large peak in 2013, and upon further investigation for the percent changes for the states in the region, we can see that North Dakota had a large spike in growth that year.
 We can note that some regions have a general trend like in the North East and Midwest while other regions like the South East don’t really have a trend between the different states within it.

 Now when looking at the states within a region, the graph on the bottom also encodes the color of the political party of the state.
-We can also note that region can also correlate with political party.
+We can also note that some regions also correlate with political party.
 As we look at the states in the North Eastern region, we can see that they are all essentially blue states, so a large decrease in these states affect the overall trend for blue states.
 Similarly, we can see that in the Midwest, most of the states are red states with a decline in year to year change from 2021 to 2022.
 However, there are some regions where this is not the case.
 Looking at the South East, we can see that there is a mix of blue and red states in the region.
 Within the different political parties there is no trend like the previous two regions we looked at.
 From this we can also note that some regions are highly dominated by one political party while others have a mix.

 <h2 style="text-align: center;">Unemployment</h2>